 Mirror image of the structures on the left side of the chest along the left-right axis of the body, i.e. patients with isomeri...

-The ISSVA classification of vascular anomalies is based on the initial classification published by Mulliken and Glowacki in 1982, and encompasses all vascular malformations and tumours in a framework of internationally consistent nomenclature.
-The classification was revised in 2014.
+The ISSVA classification of vascular anomalies encompasses all vascular malformations and tumors in a framework of internationally consistent nomenclature.
+It is based on the initial classification published by Mulliken and Glowacki in 1982, and has since been updated with recognition of causal ...

 The Johansson classification of periprosthetic hip fractures was the first classification system proposed and is the simplest.
 It is based on the level of the fracture in relation to the prosthesis.